 OCD AND ANXIETY

 In addition to his CBT training, Dr. Wetterneck has experience with other approaches, including acceptance and commitment therapy (ACT) and certification as a trainer for functional analytic psychotherapy.
 He has conducted research and published over 60 peer-reviewed articles for professional publications and a book coming out in 2019.
 Prior to joining Rogers, he was an assistant professor of clinical psychology at the University of Houston–Clear Lake in Texas.
-His clinical interests include the study of psychotherapy, especially in the treatment of PTSD, anxiety disorders and obsessive-compulsive spectrum conditions, and developing intimacy.
+His clinical interests include the study of psychotherapy, especially in the treatment of trauma, anxiety disorders and obsessive-compulsive spectrum conditions, and developing intimacy.
 A graduate of the University of Wisconsin–Milwaukee, Dr. Wetterneck received his doctorate in clinical psychology with specializations in statistics and child psychopathology.
 He is a member of several professional organizations, including the International Society for Traumatic Stress Studies, the International OCD Foundation, and the Association of Contextual Behavioral Science.